lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/libraries.md

 ## The Boost Library

-Boost provides free peer-reviewed portable C++ source libraries, ranging from multithread and MPI support to regular expression and numeric funtions.
+Boost provides free peer-reviewed portable C++ source libraries, ranging from multithread and MPI support to regular expression and numeric functions.
 See at http://www.boost.org for detailed documentation.

 ## BLAS/LAPACK